 II— In the courtroom, when the mood slime is about to explode, they slowly take cover under their table.

 Token Minority: Winston.
-He shows up midway through the first film and joins the Ghostbusters.
-He then adds nothing to the plot for the rest of the first movie or the second one.
-He is the only black character in either film.
+He shows up midway through the first film and joins the Ghostbusters, being the only main black character in either film.

 Technically speaking, the real weapon the Busters use against the ghosts are their traps, which suck the ghosts in and hold them until deposited in the protection grid.
 All the proton packs are intended for is to snare ghosts in the proton stream and position them above the trap.
 That's also why Busters didn't need the proton packs to capture the jogging ghost; all they had to do is place the trap in his path and open it when he stepped over it.